nens/threedi-docs/source/a_ecosystem.rst

 3Di Modeller Interface
 ======================

-The Modeller Interface is the QGIS based interface, where hydrology experts can build and edit models, start simulations and analyse their results.
-It is a customised QGIS installation, which automatically installs the required plugins for working with 3Di.
-This setup empowers the user to benefit of all processing power of QGIS, combined with the **3Di Models and Simulations** and the **3Di Toolbox**, two powerfull custom made 3Di plugins.
-The 3Di Models and Simulations plugin enables the user to perform a complete modeling workflow (i.e. upload your model, start a simulation and download & analyze your results) within the Modeller Interface.
-The 3Di Toolbox is used for importing schematisations, checking your data and analysing the results.
+The Modeller Interface is a customized version of QGIS, a software tool used by hydrology experts to build and edit models, start simulations, and analyze their results.
+It comes with a number of pre-installed plugins, including the **3Di Models and Simulations** and the **3Di Toolbox**, which are custom-made for use with 3Di.
+The 3Di Models and Simulations plugin allows users to complete a full modeling workflow, including uploading their model, starting a simulation, and downloading and analyzing the results, all within the Modeller Interface.
+The 3Di Toolbox, on the other hand, is used for importing schematizations, checking data, and analyzing results.
+This setup allows users to take advantage of the processing power of QGIS while using the specialized 3Di plugins to create, simulate, and analyze their models.

 .. note::